"Today, I have a home of my own. I couldn't be happier. When I met Matt, he made my life complete because of this program."

 Brightpoint’s Permanent Supportive Housing Program provides permanent housing in connection with supportive services to help homeless people with disabilities and their families.
 Housing vouchers help pay a portion of the family’s rent and are designed for people who are homeless and disabled with either a serious mental illness, recovering from substance abuse, or HIV-positive.

-Clients must be HUD-defined homeless and disabled, either because they are seriously mentally ill, recovering from drug or alcohol abuse, or HIV-positive.
-To participate in the Permanent Supportive Housing Program, you must currently be in treatment for one of these three diagnoses with a partner agency that refers you to Brightpoint.
+Clients must be HUD-defined homeless and disabled, either because they are seriously mentally ill, recovering drug or alcohol abusers, or HIV-positive.
+To participate in the Permanent Supportive Housing Program, you must currently be in treatment for one of these three diagnoses with a partner agency.
+Call 2-1-1 United Way Get Help Line to start assessment.